 Value for Money

 Well, to be fair, you get what you pay for.
 If you are short on budget but want to have some up close aerial view of Everest and nearby Himalayan range, then Everest flight tour by plane is suitable.
-However, if you want that real feel of a bird’s eye view of Everest along with the touchdown opportunity on the Everest region, then heli tour is obviously the better option.
+However, if you want that real feel of a bird’s eye view of Everest along with the touchdown opportunity on the Everest region, then Everest helicopter tour is obviously the better option.
 Along with that, Everest heli tour also gives you that ultimate luxury of flying with a limited number of people with ample time to gorge the vistas around, which is not feasible with a plane flight.